ANT 291

-When I took Anthropology theory Avatar-Second-Life-Real-Life-1415288390_daf435e4df_bfall of my sophomore year we ended up having long discussions about the validity of Second Life as life at all.
+When I took Anthropology theory fall of my sophomore year we ended up having long discussions about the validity of Second Life as life at all.
 We all could agree to the abstract that “meat space” had its own parts that were indeed simulacra and that these “artificial” or even “virtual” creations – weather predictions, polling, statistics, etc – underlined the ability of our own “real” worlds to be really real.

 However, unlike the ethnography Coming to Age in Second Life, our class was more concerned with the amount of time spent instead of the “reality” of Second Life.
 We had watched the trailer for the movie about Second Life and emerged from viewing with at least half of the class having disgusted looks on their faces.